Geneva Doctors' Association (AMGe)

 Seven Synology NAS servers were used to build an email system that includes an LDAP cluster for domain and account management, a main MailPlus Server cluster, a dedicated MailPlus Server cluster for incoming communications, and a backup server.

-All three clusters in the system run in high-availability configurations, with a passive server in each ready to take over when the active of the two units experiences planned or unexpected downtime.
+All three clusters in the system run in high-availability configurations.
+In the LDAP cluster, a passive server is ready at all times to take over when the active of the two units experiences planned or unexpected downtime.
+The two MailPlus clusters, meanwhile, run in an active-active failover mode that allows for automatic workload balancing during normal operation, while each node can immediately take over tasks from the other in case of downtime.
 Each of the three clusters is also protected against data loss by versioned backups to a dedicated server.

 To host the main MailPlus High Availability (HA) cluster, two all-flash FS3400 were selected for their lightening-fast performance.
 Hot spares allow for fast replacement of SSDs while a configuration with Synology's proprietary F1 RAID protects against several flash drives failing simultaneously.